cbcrc/byroads.js/README.md

 # url-parser
 Mostly code from Crossroads.js (thanks!) to extract the "matching of url pattern" (Pattern Lexer) part.

+TODO:
+- See if https://github.com/snd/url-pattern would be a better option... and if it works on all browsers.

 ##Examples (taken from the Crossroads.js website)

 ###String rule with param: '/news/{id}'